Airadzy/Datamining_Propstore/README.md

 ## Prerequisites
 - Python 3.x
-- Chrome Browser
+- Chrome Browser (or alternatively specify Browser in driver)
-- ChromeDriver (Ensure it's in your system PATH or provide its path)
+- ChromeDriver (Ensure it's in your system PATH)

 ## Installation
 1. Clone the repository: